WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 Click on the “confirm your account” link.

-## Step 2: Register for a Watson Analytics Account
+## Step 2: Create a Watson Analytics Account

 You will need a Watson Analytics account.
 If you don't have an account, click on the URL below to create one: